Home / Projects / Pastures 365

 This holistic program will improve farmer capacity, strengthen networks, and support community wellbeing during drought.

-The project aims to develop local mixes of up to 20 species, including a range of herbs, swathes, legumes and grasses – mixes informed by local Traditional Knowledge regarding suitable natives, likely to include Themeda, Rhytidosperma, Microlaena, Stipa and Poa; and to develop agronomic packages to suit.
+The project aims to evaluate local mixes of up to 20 species, including a range of annual and perennial legumes, grasses and herbs and to develop agronomic packages to suit.
+The project will feature strong co-design with farmers and industry.

 Deliverables